numba/numba/docs/source/reference/envvars.rst

    If set to non-zero, trace certain function calls (function entry and exit events, including arguments and return values).

+.. envvar:: NUMBA_CHROME_TRACE

+   If set to non-zero, generates json file for chrome tracing.

 .. envvar:: NUMBA_DUMP_BYTECODE

    If set to non-zero, print out the Python :py:term:`bytecode` of